daniilsunyaev/yarrd/README.md

 - ✓ add .create/.drop metacommand
 - ✓ add .connect/.close metacommands
 - ✓ add metacommands docs
+- ✗ add row_id to service bytes
+- implement not null constraint
+- allow to update constraints
+- implement default constraint
+- implement check constraint
+- implement create index
+  - store hashtable for primary keys at the beginning of file or store those in root database file
+  - update hashtable on insert
+  - update hashtable on delete
+  - update hashtable on update
-- implement primary constraint (may be just a primary key flag, no general constraints)
+- implement unique constraint
-- add row_id
+- implement primary constraint and use row_id if not set
 - introduce NOT
 - remove tables dir if it is empty after tables cleanup
-- store hashtable for primary keys at the beginning of file or store those in root database file
 - maybe use peek and rewrite parser in more of decoupeled manner?
 Try to allow keyword names
 - add table column names -> column offset hashmap
 - add pretty output of queries